Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 ﻿# T&F Ports
 ### Done
 - The scanner tool now shows the charge level when equipped.
-(Improved by keeping the self-scan hint.)
+(Improved by keeping the self-scan hint and by not using bool Prefix.)
 - Leviathans now don't attack the player on land.
 (Improved by using GetOceanLevel instead of 1f.)
 - The flashlight now does not illuminate anything behind it.
 - The Grub basket, Bulbo tree, speckled rattler, pink cap, and Ming plant now do not animate.
 (Improved by applying this only indoors.)